VorobeyKirill/Review-react-app/generalComments.md

 7. Try to avoid using `any` type at all.

-8. In React 17 it's better to use React Functional components with hooks, class components are outdated
+8. In React 17 it's better to use React Functional components with hooks, class components are outdated.

+9. There are many places with unclear variables/functions names.
+Their names should be useful, to read them and fully understand what their purpose is.

+10. Folders/files structure is okay for a small project, but expanding the project may be difficult.
+It would be nice to add files with constants and types.

+11. Lots of unnecessary console.log() functions.